Ren Guang

-Ren Guang (任光 (Rén Guāng); November 9, 1900 in Zhejiang - January 1941), also known by a pen name, Ren Qianfa (任前发), was a noted Chinese composer of the early 20th century.
+Ren Guang (任光; Yale romanization: Rén Gwāng; November 9, 1900 in Zhejiang - January 1941), also known by a pen name, Ren Qianfa (任前发), was a noted Chinese composer of the early 20th century.

 Ren studied in Paris beginning in 1919, and there acquired the techniques of music composition.
 As a consequence, his works are influenced by Western music, particularly in their harmonic accompaniment.
 He returned to China c.
 1928 and worked at Baidai Record Company.